-So if your F&F has been refused, you need to look at your offer through the eyes of your creditor and think why they would have rejected it, and then use that to decide what to do next.
+When your F&F has been refused, you need to look at your offer through the eyes of your creditor and think why they would have rejected it.

 It’s too soon for this offer

-If you have just lost your job, you may know that you won’t be able to find another one at the same money and your situation is just going to get worse, but creditors will rarely accept F&F offers before you have defaulted on your debts.
+If you have just lost your job, you may know that you won’t be able to find another one at the same money and your situation is just going to get worse.
+But creditors will rarely accept F&F offers before you have defaulted on your debts.

 It’s not high enough

-This partly depends on how long you have been making no or reduced payments – the longer time, the more likely your creditors are to accept a low offer.
+This partly depends on how long you have been making no or reduced payments.
+The longer the time, the more likely your creditors are to accept a low offer.

 It’s not clear where the money is coming from

 If the money for the F&F offer is coming from a “one-off” source – perhaps you have had an affordability refund or redundancy pay or a bonus – then explain this.
 Then your creditor will realise they may as well accept as there isn’t going to be any more on offer.

 When the money is a gift, explain this.
 For example, “I am being offered this money by my brother if I can use it to settle this debt”.

 NB Using redundancy pay to clear debts may not be a good idea, see 4 steps to take if you lose your job.
 Think about delaying your settlement offer until you have found a new job.